milton0825/cpython-internals/user-defined-classes-and-objects.md

 ## User-defined classes and objects

 In C++ or Java, fields and methods in a class are pre-defined; in Python, fields and methods can be added to a class at runtime.
-For example, we can add a field `low` in `Counter` class at runtime.
+In the following example, we can add a field `low` in `Counter` class at runtime.
 We can also add a new method `jump` at runtime.
 ```py
 class Counter:
     def __init__(self, low, high):